Makrem-Mazroui/shift-planner-desktop-app/README.md

 ## 📂 Project Structure

-* `shift-planner.py`: The main application source code.
+* For Mac`shift-planner.app` and For Windows `shift-planner.exe`: The main application source code.
 * `members.json`: Database of team members and preferences.
 * `schedule_data.json`: Stores the current state of the generated schedule (allows for saving/loading).
 * `shift_plan.html`: The visual output file generated for users.